User37som/libbitcoin/Download.md

 | ![windows](https://github.com/libbitcoin/libbitcoin-explorer/wiki/windows.png) | [`bx-windows-x86-testnet-2.0.0.exe`]() | `2,944,512` | [`e1..80`](#e1a7a9560b089b83cdd151726436b5857798d080) | [`HwEK..9fg=`](#HwEKQUje+F5zZuWEOZ1ylsO5xWEg5bXwjUQb/hRdVQ1KW3QPvhgyplKq/C2Ra8uSd2o/py07u1GlybNhLVAY9fg=) |

 ### Verification
 You should verify that the binary you receive is the one that we published.
 Its authenticity can be determined by [performing a SHA-1 hash](http://onlinemd5.com) on the file and comparing the resulting value to the that in the table above.
-The encoding is base-16 and therefore case insensitive.
+The encoding is base-16 and therefore not case sensitive.

 ### Self Verification
 Trusted versions of BX can also be used to verify other versions.
 The following command pipes `bx.exe` from the `new/` subdirectory into the `BASE16` argument of the [sha160 command](bx-sha160).
 BX refers to SHA-1 by its less common name of SHA-160, since the algorithm produces a 160 bit value.